Avanade/Beef/docs/Entity-CodeGeneration-Config-Xml.md

-# 'CodeGeneration' object (entity-driven) - XML
+# 'CodeGeneration' object (entity-driven)

 The `CodeGeneration` object defines global properties that are used to drive the underlying entity-driven code generation.

 <br/>

 ## Property categories
 The `CodeGeneration` object supports a number of properties that control the generated code output.
 These properties are separated into a series of logical categories.
-The properties with a bold name are those that are more typically used (considered more important).

 Category | Description
 -|-